GerritCodeReview/plugins_events-kafka/src/main/resources/Documentation/config.md

 `plugin.@PLUGIN@.numberOfSubscribers`
 :   The number of consumers that are expected to be executed.
 This number will
     be used to allocate a thread pool of a suitable size.
-    Default to `6`.
-This is to allow enough resources to consume all relevant gerrit topics in a multi-site deployment: `batchIndexEventTopic` `streamEventTopic`, `gerritTopic`, `projectListEventTopic`,
+    Default to `7`.
+This is to allow enough resources to consume all relevant gerrit topics in a multi-site with pull-replication deployment: `batchIndexEventTopic` `streamEventTopic`, `gerritTopic`, `projectListEventTopic`,
     `cacheEventTopic`, `indexEventTopic`